developer-ramen/prime-suspect/README.md

 # prime-suspect
-A CLI tool for searching primes
+A CLI tool for searching primes.
+Maybe it can do much more than that!